 Take a bath in magnesium, using Epsom salts.
 The combination of hot water and magnesium which goes through your skin can be very relaxing.
-There are dozens of other tricks you can try such as inhaling essential oil of lavender, diffusing chamomile or taking dietary supplements of MAGNESIUM, I even have my own version of chelated magnesium, which you can learn more about by CLICKING HERE.
+There are dozens of other tricks you can try such as inhaling essential oil of lavender, diffusing chamomile, or taking dietary supplements of Magnesium.

 I’ve written several good articles on sleep and insomnia, and ways to help yourself get a good night’s rest.
 These are archived here at my website, so you can use the search box.

 Two articles that come to mind in particular include the following: